 What is rational use of antibiotics?

 Treatment with antibiotics is necessary for certain diseases in animals, in order to ensure survival, welfare, productivity, and reduced spread of disease.
 Rational use means to limit antibiotic use to when it is needed, and to use antibiotics appropriately – this includes choosing the right drug at the right dose and duration.
 There are various treatment guidelines available that can assist in such decision-making – both national and international ones.
 Ideally, treatment guidelines should be designed to national contexts and take factors like availability of antibiotics and levels of antibiotic resistance into account.

 Livestock keeping is fundamental for livelihoods, economy and food and nutrition security, and this could be threatened if animal diseases are not treated when needed.
 To achieve sustainable use of antibiotics in the food animal sector several different factors must be taken into account like animal health, sustainability of production, availability of veterinary medicines such as antibiotics and vaccines, and socio-economic factors.

 Healthier animals need less antibiotics

 It is common to give antibiotics to whole groups of animals routinely for growth promotion or to prevent or control disease outbreaks.
-In many cases routine use of antibiotics can be reduced by improving animal husbandry practices.
-For example, improved biosecurity can lead to fewer group treatments and less antibiotic use in pig herds.
+In many cases routine use of antibiotics is unnecessary and can be reduced by improving animal husbandry practices such as biosecurity.
 The long-term goal of rational use efforts should be to promote a transition to farming systems where routine use of antibiotics is not needed.
 Learn more in Prevent infection: Food animals.